How to Implement Zoho CRM for My Business: Complete Step-by-Step Guide

 Review CRM Usage Regularly

-- Field usage β Identify which fields are frequently left blank.
+Conduct regular reviews of how your Zoho CRM is currently being used.- Field usage β Identify which fields are frequently left blank.

 - Pipeline movement β Monitor how deals progress from one stage to the next.